The Delights of Married Love

 complete its gesture,

-*Given upon the occasion of Karen Zemlicka's and Corey Shenk's wedding on May 29, 2004; Christina Gale Garrison's and Joseph Diehn's wedding on November 27, 2004; and Mary Flowe's and Bryan Arneson's wedding on May 14, 2011.
+*Given upon the occasion of Karen Zemlicka's and Corey Shenk's wedding on May 29, 2004; Christina Gale Garrison's and Joseph Diehn's wedding on November 27, 2004; Mary Flowe's and Bryan Arneson's wedding on May 14, 2011; and a slightly modified version at Melissa Kohler's and Marcin Zmyslowski's wedding on August 26, 2022.
 Mary and Bryan heard a much shortened version, as their wedding was outside, and it had turned cold and windy.

 Copyright © 2015 by Cliff Williams